Download Full Text (950 KB)

 Landscape of Desire powerfully documents and celebrates a place and the evolutions that occur when human beings are intimately connected to their surroundings.
 Greg Gordon accomplishes this with a tapestry of writing that interweaves land use history, natural history, experiential education, and personal reflection.
 He tracks the geomorphology of southern Utah as well as the creatures and plants his student group encounters, the history lessons (planned and unplanned), the trials and joys of gathering so many individuals into a cohesive will, and his own personal epiphanies, restraints, insights, and disillusionments.

 Utah State University Press

 Gordon, Greg, "Landscape of Desire: Identity and Nature in Utah's Canyon Country" (2003).
 All USU Press Publications.
-Book 142.
+142.